uhm-descartes/ee645/morea/kernels/assessment-kernel.md

 	$$\frac{\w^T \z_i -b }{|| \w||}.$$

 2. Find an approach to assign probabilities to the classes using a support vector machine.
-See the first problem in the enhancements section below.
+See part 3 in the mini-project.

 # Mini-project